fehrge/test-docs/index.md

 <h1 id="spinupwp-rest-api">SpinupWP REST API</h1>

-> Please Scroll down for code samples, example requests and responses.
+> Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 SpinupWP REST API documentation.